anyaepie/typo-cut/README.md

 Each letter is a canvas, randomly cropped from configurable gradients or uploaded images, with adjustable noise and style parameters.
 Letters are built using strict 3x3 grid with primitives (rectange, triangle, cut-out rectangles, half-circles) that are flipped and rotated as needed - all with noise applied, combining pixel and parametric fonts.

-Check out my other creative coding projects at [mixedmeanings.lol/digital](https://www.mixedmeanings.lol/digital).
+Check out additional details about the process [here](https://www.mixedmeanings.lol/digital/typo-cut) and my other creative coding projects at [mixedmeanings.lol/digital](https://www.mixedmeanings.lol/digital).

 ## Inspiration